data2health/covid19-challenge/README.md

 ```
 # This will add the main submission queues + internal queues
 python add_challenge.py 2 --sites UW
-# This will only add the internal queues
-python add_challenge.py 2 --sites UW --only_internal
 ```

 Please follow the instructions printed out from `add_challenge.py`.
 An example would be: